 The qualifying examination is given at the end of the second semester within the second year for PhD students.
 MD/PhD, post-master’s, and some transfer students in the PhD program have the option of taking the qualifying examination at the end of the second semester of the first year.
 Administration of the qualifying examination will be overseen by the SAAC.
 Program faculty members serve on the qualifying examination committees on a rotating basis.
 The two-part exam consists of:

-- For the written qualifying examination students write a research proposal that correlates with, but may or may not include, his/her planned thesis research.
+- For the written qualifying examination students write a research proposal that correlates with, but may or may not include, his/her planned dissertation research.
 This document is judged by three members of the SAAC committee for the student’s understanding of the relevant scientific literature and ability to propose testable scientific hypotheses.

-- An oral examination where the student is assigned 3 current research papers to read and is subsequently tested on their understanding of the material in front of an examining committee.
+- An oral examination where the student is assigned three current research papers to read and is subsequently tested on their understanding of the material in front of an examining committee.
 This committee is comprised of five program faculty members.
 Papers are chosen by the committee and given to the students two to three weeks in advance of the oral examination.
-Thesis advisors will not participate in the oral defense of students who are pursuing a PhD in their laboratory.
+Dissertation advisors will not participate in the oral defense of students who are pursuing a PhD in their laboratory.

 Both the written and oral portion of the qualifying exam must be passed in order for a student to continue in the PhD program.
 Students who fail either the oral or the written portion of the exam (or both) can retake that portion of the exam once in order to achieve a passing score.
 Master’s students do not take the qualifying examination.

 All members of the faculty of the Department of Physiology & Biophysics participate in the graduate programs in Physiology & Biophysics.
-The faculty have well funded research programs and extensively equipped individual laboratories for carrying out research in cellular physiology and biophysics.
+The faculty have well-funded research programs and extensively equipped individual laboratories for carrying out research in cellular physiology and biophysics.
 In addition, the department maintains core facilities in molecular biology, spectroscopy, X-ray crystallography, NMR, and structural electron microscopy that will be used by students carrying out their research.